dotnet/corefx/README.md

   mutable state under control without sacrificing performance or memory footprint.
 You can read more about them on [MSDN][immutable-msdn].

+* **System.Collections.NonGeneric**.
+Provides classes that define various collections of objects, such as ArrayList, Hashtable, SortedList, Stack, and Queue.

 * **System.Collections.Specialized**.
-Provides older specialized non-generic collections; for example, a linked list dictionary, a bit vector, and collections that contain only strings.
+Provides classes that define specialized collections of objects, for example, a linked list dictionary, a bit vector, and collections that contain only strings.

 * **System.Console**.
 Provides the Console class, which enables access to the standard input, output, and error streams for console-based applications.